 How to Practice Mindful Yoga

-Consider that there is a little bit more to mindful yoga than “trying to pay attention” when doing yoga.
-There are two essential elements to your mindful yoga practice: body scans and your teacher’s instructions.
+Consider that there is more to mindful yoga than “trying to pay attention” when doing yoga.
+Body scans and your teacher’s instructions are essential to mindful yoga practice.

 Body Scans